telus/tds-core/README.md

 Install the rest of the projects' dependencies and start up your local documentation site.

     npm install
-    npm run build
-    npm run start
+    npm start

-The documentation site will be available at `http://localhost:8081` with Webpack Hot Module Reloading enabled.
+The documentation site will be available at [http://localhost:8081](http://localhost:8081) with Webpack Hot Module Reloading enabled.

 Ready to commit changes?
 Validate your code by running the linters & tests:

     npm run lint
-    npm run test
+    npm test

 For more information about contributing, please see the [Governance - Contribution page](/docs/5-Governance/2-contributing.md).